Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 ---
 published: false
 ---
 I recently decided to try my hand at Pebble development in C, with a native watchface.
 I won't go into the details of my project, but the watchface involves taking input from users in the form of strings (through the Pebble app on the user's phone) and saving them using Pebble's local storage.
-The set-up required to accept user configuration is spread across various pages of Pebble's official documentation, and even after reading through it all, I needed external help.
+The set-up required to accept user configuration is spread across various pages of Pebble's official documentation.
+This is because there is a lot of overlap between user configuration and watch-to-phone communication in general.
+Even after reading through it all, I needed external help.

 So I decided to summarize all the components that you need to set up to allow for user configuration in a native Pebble watchapp or watchface, written in C. I really hope this helps someone out there visualize the flow better.